danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/4_-_Chapter_4__Enhanced_Breadth_—_Diversifying_and_Transforming (1).md

 ### Bridging Skills from One Domain to Another

 **COLD OPEN:**
-Miranda, Razorbeam's CEO, stood in front of her Memory Palace--half-washed sticky notes crammed with last week's forgotten passwords and lingering deadlines.
+Eleanor, Razorbeam's CEO, stood in front of her Memory Palace--half-washed sticky notes crammed with last week's forgotten passwords and lingering deadlines.
 It was Monday, a day ripe for chaos and some form of productivity breakthrough, if only she could remember what she aimed for.
 Just then, Benji skidded in like a hurricane, laptop bag bouncing like a rubber ball.

 "I just stole these notes from DriftLoaf's GitHub on UX reviews!" he announced, eyes glinting.
 "I'll tag everything electrically charged with AI soundbites!"

 "Electrically charged?"
-Miranda raised an eyebrow.
+Eleanor raised an eyebrow.

 "Voice summaries, you know?"
 Benji flung open his laptop, showcasing a chaotic array of open tabs.
 "I mean, imagine enlisting Obsidian and GPT to extract sentiment from DriftLoaf's user feedback on sourdough bags.
 We can revolutionize our UX review process!"